govsocial-org/govsocial-org.github.io/docs/building/domains.md

 # DNS Domains

 You will need a public DNS domain for your Fediverse instances if you want them to be accessible from the Internet.
-Because we wanted to host more than one Fediverse platform under the GOVSocial umbrella, we choose `govsocial.org` as our root domain, with `{instance}.govsocial.org` as the instance-specific hostname.
+Because we wanted to host more than one Fediverse platform under the GOVSocial umbrella, we chose `govsocial.org` as our root domain, with `{platform}.govsocial.org` as the platform-specific hostname.

 For Mastodon, there are a couple of things to be aware of when choosing a domain in general, and this configuration in particular:

-- **Be aware of recent (December 21, 2022) changes to the [Mastodon Trademark Policy](https://joinmastodon.org/trademark)**.
-You will need written permission from Mastodon gGmbH to use 'Mastodon' or any derivatives (e.g. "mastodoon", "mast0don", "mstdn") in your domain or hostname[^1].
+- **The [Mastodon Trademark Policy](https://joinmastodon.org/trademark)** recently changed (December 21, 2022).
+You need written permission from Mastodon gGmbH to use 'Mastodon' or any derivatives (e.g. "mastodoon", "mast0don", "mstdn") in your domain or hostname[^1].
-- **We wanted to have our user accounts use `@govsocial.org` for all our instances** instead of the actual instance hostname.
+- **We wanted to have our user accounts use** `{username}@govsocial.org` **for all our instances** instead of the actual instance hostname.
 As you will see [later](../mastodon/#load-balancer), this has implications for how both Mastodon and our load balancer are configured.

 Register your domain (we use [Google Domains](https://domains.google/)), set [Google Cloud DNS](https://cloud.google.com/dns/docs/overview/) as the nameserver, and enable DNSSEC.
 The console will guide you through the steps outlined [here](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name).